Charbel199/omni-warp-nbody/README.md

 Each preset has its own data/training/checkpoint pipeline since the dynamics and mass scales are very different between setups.

 1. Pick a preset in the UI
-2. Generate data - run the classical sim and record positions, velocities, masses, and accelerations to HDF5
+2. Generate data, run the classical sim and record positions, velocities, masses, and accelerations to HDF5
-3. Train - train a GNS-style GNN on the recorded data
+3. Train a GNS-style GNN on the recorded data
-4. Infer - load the model, predict forces through a zero-copy Warp-to-PyTorch bridge
+4. Infer, load the model, predict forces through a zero-copy Warp-to-PyTorch bridge

 ### Architecture